noorelbahr/lumen-redis/README.md

 ### Install Redis
-In this project, i used `redis queue` to for queuing the comment creation process.
+In this project, i used `redis queue` for queuing the comment creation process.

 So, we have to install redis server with following command
 ```